 Article 4 of the Compact empowers the home state to treat out-of-state motor vehicle charges in the same manner as if they occurred in the home state, and it requires this treatment for DUI convictions in particular.

 In general, if convicted of DUI in another state, the state’s DMV will notify the New York DMV, and the New York DMV will consider your out-of-state DUI as if it transpired in New York if the DUI statute is comparable to New York’s DWI statute.
 Your driver’s license would probably be suspended in the state where the DUI occurred.
+For more detailed answers, you can consult with experts like Harrell & Harrell, for example.
+Just visit their website and shoot them an email.

 Additionally, your New York driver’s license would be suspended for at least 90 days due to the out-of-state DUI.
 A conviction for a motor vehicle infraction obtained out of state must have the same effect in New York as if the violation occurred here.